We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Loss of use coverage

-Uninsured automobile coverage is the last type of compulsory car insurance coverage in Hamilton.
-Like the others on this list, it is legally required.
-This type of coverage will protect you if you find yourself in a collision with a driver who is uninsured, underinsured, or unidentified (in the case of a hit and run).
+Uninsured automobile coverage is the last type of mandatory auto insurance coverage in Hamilton, Ontario.
+This type of coverage will protect you if you find yourself in a collision with an uninsured motorist or one who is underinsured, or unidentified; you'll still be compensated for any losses or damages you may experience.

 Direct compensation - property damage coverage is centered on property damage following a collision.
-For example, if you get into a fender bender and your vehicle is damaged, you can be compensated for the cost of repairs under this portion of your policy.
+For example, if you get into a fender bender and your vehicle is damaged, you can be quickly compensated for the cost of repairs under this portion of your policy without having to deal with the other driver's insurance company.
+While this insurance coverage used to be mandatory for all Ontario drivers, as of January 1, 2024, motorists have the option of opting out.

 Comprehensive car coverage safeguards drivers and their cars against non-collision-related risks.
-For this reason, it is sometimes referred to as parked car insurance.
-It will protect your vehicle against damage caused by theft, fire, glass damage, falling objects, vandalism, and more.
-The specific types of damage it protects against will be listed in your policy as named perils.
-Read through this carefully to understand the extent of your coverage.
-Finally, as with collision coverage, comprehensive coverage is usually optional but may be required if you lease or finance your car.
+For example, it will protect your vehicle against damage caused by theft, fire, glass damage, falling objects, vandalism, and more.
+While optional for most Hamilton drivers, if you lease or finance your vehicle, you may be obligated to purchase this insurance policy regardless.

 One final type of optional car insurance coverage popular among drivers in Hamilton is accident forgiveness.
 Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement, to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
 Note: coverage and eligibility varies by province.